-Scripts and text can be difficult to track changes in collaborative efforts (Blischak et al., 2016) .
-To keep track of these changes version control systems may be implemented.
-Version control helps the user track changes by requiring the user to write comments for each change.
+Computer scripts and text within these scripts are the critical instructions documenting how a data analyses was done to generate results used to reach a conclusion or inform a decision.
+How this code is written can vary between person to person, and when teams of people are collaborating on coding projects, identifying how one person did or did not edit a section or code, or what changes were made to a code that may be caused the code to stop working, or improve the code, can be difficulty to readily identify (Blischak et al., 2016) .
+To keep track of these changes, version control systems which track changes to the computer code by assigning identifying version characteristics to each copy of the code before the code is consolidated, may be implemented.
+Version control systems can help track changes in various ways such as comparing different versions of the code and highlighting where keystroke differences exist, and then requiring the user to write comments in plain language describing each change made to the code by the user before allowing those changes to be incorporated into a new version of the code.
 The version control software will then create a unique version identifier for each iteration and allow the user to revert back to those changes if needed (Noble, 2009).
 This is especially useful when a user decides to share their code or text with other collaborators.
 When the user receives new comments from the code/text they have shared, they are able to see what has been changed in relation to the original document.
-The user will then be able to implement those changes through a version control system.
+The user will then be able to implement those changes through the version control system so these changes are tracked and transparent to other users.

-In the LCR project, code collaboration is a common practice.
-Previously, code writing collaborations in our project ultimately ended in several files of the same script but each file was a slight iteration of each other (e.g., rscript_1.R, rscript_2.R).
+In the LCR project, code collaboration is common.
+Before the development of the GitHub repository structure, code writing collaborations in our project ultimately ended in several files of the same script but each file was a slight iteration of each other (e.g., rscript_1.R, rscript_2.R).
 It became confusing which script was the most up to date, and which script should be used for which analysis.
-Using version control stores each iteration of each file, while only keeping the most up to date version of that file and freeing up the repository of duplicate files.
+Using version control archives each iteration of each file (in case a previous version is needed), while only keeping the most up to date version of that file active in the repository.
+This makes it much easier to find the most up-to-date file for use across collaborations.
 We utilize GitHub to keep a record of which files have been changed, who has changed them, and why they were changed.
 Using a version control software has saved us timed in trying to determine when and why certain script changes were implemented.

-Challenges Working in one Repository
+Challenges Working in One Repository: Lesson Learned